microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 #### Intrinsic Operations Open Issues

+- GetHashCode return type
+  - Java and .NET intrinsic hash method returns Int32.
+Python and Objective-C returns a pointer sized signed integer (i.e. IntPtr).
+C++ uses std::size_t, an implementation dependent unsigned integer.
+Should xlang's GetHashCode method be limited to 32 bits to accommodate .NET and Java, or should it be pointer sized, forcing .NET and Java to adapt the 64 bit hash value into a 32 bit one?
 - Equals vs. CompareTo
   - Almost all the mainstream languages xlang is likely to project into provide a way to intrinsic equality operations on all types.
 Some, in particular Python and Objective-C, also provide intrinsic